 - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.

 If an allegation or concern arises about a member of staff, outside of their work with children, and this may present a risk of harm to child/ren for whom the member of staff is responsible, the general principles outlined in these procedures will still apply.

 Children's Social Care will consider the allegation and begin their investigation where appropriate under S47 of the Children Act 1989.
 Children's Social Care will make contact with the LADO to advise them of the allegation and take advice on contacting the employer.
-Were the investigation indicates that one of the LADO criteria detailed above is met the LADO will convene the Strategy Meeting.
+Were the investigation indicates that one of the LADO criteria detailed above is met the LADO will convene the Allegation Management Meeting.

 If the member of staff lives in a different authority area to that which covers their workplace The LADO referral should be made to the authority for which the practitioner works.